data-addict-com/data-addict-com.github.io/_posts/2022-08-26-five-google-search-tricks-you-need-to-know.md

 ---
 layout: post
 title:  Five google search tricks you need to know
+description: When you search for information on Google, it is sometimes complicated to verify its veracity. (...)
+To avoid that, let me introduce you my **5 tricks to make better Google search results**.
 date:   2022-08-26 14-51-21 +0200
 categories: google search tricks  tips
 tags: google search tricks tips